Youssef530245/Gomaster/README.md

 # Gomaster
-Gomaster is tool created with python programming language . this tool can find directories when you input ip and path of directory list to it .
+> Gomaster is tool created with python programming language .
+> this tool can find directories when you input ip and path of directory list to it .
+#### usage
+> you can use it in ip machines
+>> ctf machines
+>> your own machines
+>> other

 ## the file of tool has two scripts Gomaster.py and guimaster.py
 - Gomaster.py for run normaly on terminal without gui just command lines